An interview with Mr. Roberto Brandão, partner at Tap Consultoria

 One more time the administration work of “Maritime Group” and “Shipbuilding Industry and Professional” communities gave me the chance to discuss with a true professional of the shipping industry, passionate to give forward the treasure of his professional experience of more than 40 years in the industry.

-Despite this complicate start, I found Mr. Brandao posts very interesting and carrying the mark of a true professional (and I assume the many other people “liking” these texts had same thoughts) therefore I invited Mr. Brandao for having an interview with Futureoftheocean.
+I found Mr. Brandao posts very interesting and carrying the mark of a true professional (and I assume the many other people “liking” these texts had same thoughts) therefore I invited Mr. Brandao for having an interview with Futureoftheocean.

 I was honoured to find out that the invitation was accepted.